Most Valuable Quarters: A List Of Silver Quarters & Other Rare Quarters You Should Hold Onto!

 Old & Rare Copper-Nickel Washington Quarters

-These are the most valuable copper-nickel quarters you should look for:
+These are the most valuable copper-nickel quarters you should look for in circulation:

-You’ll notice I didn’t mention anything about those 1776-1976 Bicentennial quarters, most of the 50 State quarters, or any of the America the Beautiful quarters.
-That’s because, while these coins are definitely fun to collect, the copper-nickel versions that usually pop up in pocket change are worth only face value if they have been worn.
+You’ll notice I didn’t mention anything about 1776-1976 Bicentennial quarters, most of the 50 State quarters, or any of the America the Beautiful quarters.
+That’s because, while these coins are definitely fun to collect, the copper-nickel versions that usually pop up in pocket change are worth only face value with obvious signs of wear on them.

 In addition to the links I’ve included above, here are some other resources to help you find the most valuable quarters in circulation and in collections: